How You Can Help Your Child Eliminate Anxiety

 Rarely is it too late to change whatever unproductive behaviors you’re dealing with, not if you’re really willing to learn and to apply these principles to the interactions with your child.
 I can promise you, learning how to be a parent is WORTH IT.

-We’re about to learn how to ELIMINATE the anxiety, stress, and other conditions in your children that are hurting them and making you crazy.
+You’re about to learn how to ELIMINATE the anxiety, stress and other conditions in your children that are hurting them and making you crazy.
 Really.

 I make you another promise: